Skip to main content

 What goes in the document vault?

-Anything you'd be furious to lose: license PDFs, certificates of completion, board certification letters, DEA renewal receipts, CME transcripts, collaborative practice agreements, malpractice declarations pages, training certificates.
-Encrypted at rest, audit-logged on every access, BAA available on request.
+Anything you'd be furious to lose: license PDFs, DEA renewal receipts, CSR cards, CE/CME completion certificates, training certificates.
+Encrypted at rest and audit-logged on every access.
 Files live with the credential they belong to, so renewal day means everything you need is already in one place.

 Multi-state and specialty